AHS Centaur: Survivors

 Of the 332 people on board, 64 were rescued.
-Most of the crew and passengers were asleep at the time of attack, and thus had little chance to escape.
+Most of the crew and passengers were asleep at the time of the attack and thus had little chance to escape.
 It is estimated that up to 200 people may have still been alive at the time Centaur slipped beneath the waves.
 Several people who made it off the ship alive later died from shrapnel wounds or burns; others were unable to keep themselves afloat without support and eventually drowned.

 The survivors spent 36 hours in the water, using barrels, wreckage, and the two damaged lifeboats for flotation.
 During this time, they drifted approximately 19.6 nmi north east of Centaurs calculated point of sinking and spread out over an area of 2 nmi.
 The survivors saw at least four ships and several aircraft during this time, but were unable to attract their attention.

 At the time of rescue, the survivors were in two large and three smaller groups, with several more floating alone.
 Amongst those rescued were Sister Ellen Savage, the only surviving nurse from the 12 aboard; Leslie Outridge, the only surviving doctor of the 18 aboard; Gordon Rippon, second officer and most senior surviving crew member; and Richard Salt, the Torres Strait ship pilot.
 In 1944, Ellen Savage was presented with the George Medal for providing medical care, boosting morale, and displaying meritorious courage during the wait for rescue.

 Rescue

 Sister Ellen Savage was the sole survivor of the 12 female nurses on board Centaur.

 On the morning of 15 May 1943, the American destroyer departed Brisbane to escort the 11,063 ton New Zealand freighter Sussex on the first stage of the latter's trans-Tasman voyage.
 At 2:00 pm, a lookout aboard Mugford reported an object on the horizon.
-Around the same time, a Royal Australian Air Force Avro Anson of No. 71 Squadron, flying ahead on anti-submarine watch, dived towards the object.
+Around the same time, a Royal Australian Air Force (RAAF) Avro Anson of No. 71 Squadron, flying ahead on anti-submarine watch, dived towards the object.
 The aircraft returned to the two ships and signalled that there were shipwreck survivors in the water requiring rescue.
 Mugfords commanding officer ordered Sussex to continue alone as Mugford collected the survivors.
 Marksmen were positioned around the ship to shoot sharks, and sailors stood ready to dive in and assist the wounded.
 Mugfords medics inspected each person as they came aboard and provided necessary medical care.
 The American crew learned from the first group of survivors that they were from the hospital ship Centaur.